itaiche/wix-headless-example/readme.md

 4. If it doesn't exist, create a new visitor with a refresh and access token and store them in local storage

 When clicking the button:
-1. Take the refresh token from the local storage
+1. Take the access token from the local storage
 2. Call the Wix API to create a redirect login session with the local <a href="src/callback.html">callback.html page</a>
 3. Render a link to go to login and focus it